ahmadUffi/ngombe-obat-pas/frontend/src/components/README.md

 # Components Structure

-This document describes the organized component structure of the SmedBox frontend application.
+This document describes the organized component structure of the Ngompas frontend application.

 ## Directory Structure